mikeizbicki/ucr-cs100/textbook/more-syscalls/syscalls/fd.md

 **declaration:** `int close(int fd);`

-**returns:** Returns a -1 if an error occured, or 0 if the file descriptor was successfully closed.
+**returns:** Returns a -1 if an error occured, or a 0 if the file descriptor was successfully closed.

 [man page](http://linux.die.net/man/2/close)